NVIDIA Co. (NASDAQ:NVDA) Shares Sold by American Trust

-American Trust reduced its stake in NVIDIA Co.
-(NASDAQ:NVDA – Get Rating) by 31.7% during the 3rd quarter, according to the company in its most recent filing with the SEC.
-The fund owned 8,318 shares of the computer hardware maker’s stock after selling 3,861 shares during the quarter.
+American Trust reduced its stake in shares of NVIDIA Co.
+(NASDAQ:NVDA – Get Rating) by 31.7% in the 3rd quarter, HoldingsChannel reports.
+The firm owned 8,318 shares of the computer hardware maker’s stock after selling 3,861 shares during the quarter.
 American Trust’s holdings in NVIDIA were worth $1,010,000 at the end of the most recent reporting period.

-Several other large investors have also recently made changes to their positions in NVDA.
-United Bank lifted its holdings in shares of NVIDIA by 28.9% in the 1st quarter.
-United Bank now owns 7,717 shares of the computer hardware maker’s stock worth $2,106,000 after acquiring an additional 1,730 shares during the last quarter.
-Mirae Asset Global Investments Co.
-Ltd. lifted its holdings in NVIDIA by 6.8% during the 1st quarter.
-Mirae Asset Global Investments Co.
-Ltd. now owns 3,904,772 shares of the computer hardware maker’s stock worth $1,065,457,000 after buying an additional 249,045 shares in the last quarter.
-MAS Advisors LLC lifted its holdings in NVIDIA by 42.1% during the 1st quarter.
-MAS Advisors LLC now owns 1,967 shares of the computer hardware maker’s stock worth $545,000 after buying an additional 583 shares in the last quarter.
-Navis Wealth Advisors LLC lifted its holdings in NVIDIA by 205.3% during the 1st quarter.
-Navis Wealth Advisors LLC now owns 2,900 shares of the computer hardware maker’s stock worth $791,000 after buying an additional 1,950 shares in the last quarter.
-Finally, Ergoteles LLC acquired a new stake in NVIDIA during the 1st quarter worth approximately $929,000.
+Other institutional investors have also recently modified their holdings of the company.
+AdvisorNet Financial Inc raised its holdings in NVIDIA by 3.8% in the 3rd quarter.
+AdvisorNet Financial Inc now owns 21,362 shares of the computer hardware maker’s stock valued at $2,593,000 after acquiring an additional 781 shares during the last quarter.
+Rede Wealth LLC raised its holdings in NVIDIA by 3.9% in the 3rd quarter.
+Rede Wealth LLC now owns 2,656 shares of the computer hardware maker’s stock valued at $323,000 after acquiring an additional 100 shares during the last quarter.
+Mizuho Securities Co.
+Ltd. raised its holdings in NVIDIA by 34.4% in the 3rd quarter.
+Mizuho Securities Co.
+Ltd. now owns 6,140 shares of the computer hardware maker’s stock valued at $745,000 after acquiring an additional 1,570 shares during the last quarter.
+Centerpoint Advisors LLC raised its holdings in NVIDIA by 66.6% in the 3rd quarter.
+Centerpoint Advisors LLC now owns 3,940 shares of the computer hardware maker’s stock valued at $478,000 after acquiring an additional 1,575 shares during the last quarter.
+Finally, Columbia Asset Management acquired a new position in NVIDIA in the 2nd quarter valued at $331,000.
 61.80% of the stock is currently owned by institutional investors and hedge funds.

 Insider Activity

-In other news, Director John Dabiri sold 293 shares of NVIDIA stock in a transaction dated Monday, December 19th.
-The shares were sold at an average price of $165.80, for a total value of $48,579.40.
-Following the sale, the director now owns 2,417 shares of the company’s stock, valued at $400,738.60.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-In other news, Director John Dabiri sold 293 shares of NVIDIA stock in a transaction dated Monday, December 19th.
-The shares were sold at an average price of $165.80, for a total value of $48,579.40.
-Following the sale, the director now owns 2,417 shares of the company’s stock, valued at $400,738.60.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, CFO Colette Kress sold 6,000 shares of NVIDIA stock in a transaction dated Monday, March 13th.
-The shares were sold at an average price of $229.29, for a total transaction of $1,375,740.00.
-Following the completion of the sale, the chief financial officer now directly owns 561,401 shares in the company, valued at approximately $128,723,635.29.
+In related news, Director John Dabiri sold 293 shares of the stock in a transaction dated Monday, December 19th.
+The shares were sold at an average price of $165.80, for a total transaction of $48,579.40.
+Following the sale, the director now owns 2,417 shares in the company, valued at $400,738.60.
+The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
+In related news, Director Mark L. Perry sold 20,000 shares of the stock in a transaction dated Monday, February 27th.
+The shares were sold at an average price of $236.37, for a total transaction of $4,727,400.00.
+Following the sale, the director now owns 140,000 shares in the company, valued at $33,091,800.
+The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, Director John Dabiri sold 293 shares of the stock in a transaction dated Monday, December 19th.
+The stock was sold at an average price of $165.80, for a total transaction of $48,579.40.
+Following the sale, the director now owns 2,417 shares in the company, valued at approximately $400,738.60.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 293,066 shares of company stock valued at $51,229,679 over the last quarter.
-Corporate insiders own 4.04% of the company’s stock.
+In the last 90 days, insiders have sold 293,066 shares of company stock worth $51,229,679.
+4.04% of the stock is currently owned by corporate insiders.

 NVIDIA Corp. engages in the design and manufacture of computer graphics processors, chipsets, and related multimedia software.
 It operates through the following segments: Graphics Processing Unit (GPU), Tegra Processor, and All Other.
 The GPU segment consists of product brands, including GeForce for gamers, Quadro for designers, Tesla and DGX for AI data scientists and big data researchers, and GRID for cloud-based visual computing users.